 If you currently enjoy making your own media and film products, and are keen to develop industry-standard technical skills, this is the right course for you.
 This course is ideal for you if you already showcase your work on a website or YouTube channel, or if you’d like to do so in the future.
 Throughout the course, you’ll be able to create a portfolio of work that you can show to future employers and universities.
 This course requires a real time commitment from students.
 You will produce at least four practical pieces, which require group work outside of lessons, as you will be storyboarding, shooting and editing footage.
 This largely takes place at weekends, so students need to be really committed to pursuing a media career.
 It goes well with Media Studies, Film Studies, Graphic Design; IT or Computer Science would be beneficial.

-This qualification is the equivalent of two A Levels and is therefore the represents two of your course choices at BHASVIC.
-This course will prepare students for working in the creative industries as well as preparing students for entry onto a practical degree at university.
-Possible future careers might include Editor, Technician, Programme Researcher, Runner, Production Assistant.
-Digital Marketer and Advertising Officer.
+This qualification is the equivalent of two A’ Levels and carries UCAS points.
+This course will prepare you for working in the creative industries, or for entry onto a practical course at university.
 At the end of the course, you will have a portfolio of work to take to university or job interviews.
-Useful websites to research careers and wider progression options could include Creative Skillset, Hive, All About Careers and The Apprenticeship Guide.